The King's School, Parramatta: Uniform

-The grey jacket and blazers must be worn with a standard black tie commemorating the death of Queen Victoria (although this was temporarily substituted in 2007 during the 175th anniversary by a navy-blue silk tie, with the King's crest and the number 175 scattered on it).

-On some occasions, senior students in Years 11 and 12 are allowed to wear a white pin-striped navy blue blazer (known as a butchers coat), and students that have achieved honours colours are permitted to wear a sky-blue "honours blazer".
-Both blazers have pockets that may have special stitching commemorating academic, sporting or cultural achievements in the form of honours, full or half colours.
-Outstanding achievement is rewarded by honours colours and is signified by the sky-blue blazer and gold embroidery on the blazer's pocket in the area of achievement.
-Full colours are represented by white embroidery and half colours are shown by dark blue embroidery on the pocket of the pin-striped navy blue blazer.
+The school uniform is the oldest military uniform still worn in Australia and is highly distinctive.
+The uniform reflects the military history of the school.
+Students are required to adapt their uniform for various events and commemorations in the course of the school year.

-Historically, the school uniform was available to purchase from select department stores (David Jones, Farmers and Peapes).
-Students now purchase their uniforms from the school uniform shop called the Braeside Shop.
+There are several patches and buttons which reflect rank and memberships.
+Historically, the school uniform was available to purchase from some department stores (David Jones, Farmers and Peapes).
+Students now purchase their uniforms from the school uniform shop.

-The preparatory school uniform differs slightly from that of the senior school.
-Students from Kindergarten to Year 2 wear navy-blue shorts with the vertical red stripe, knee-high black socks and a white pin-striped navy blue (butchers coat) blazer, while students from Years 3–6 wear the same shorts and socks, but with the grey blazer of the senior school.

 Co-curricular activities

 Co-curricular activities offered by the school include debating, choir, theatre, bands and ensembles, sport, and the Duke of Edinburgh Award Scheme.
-Clubs for senior students (the Twelve Club, the Cartesian Club, the Scipionic Circle, and the Tom Barrett Society) meet once a month, to discuss the current affairs and present papers on topical issues.
+Clubs for senior students (the Twelve Club, the Cartesian Club, the Scipionic Circle, Tom Barrett Society and the Faraday Club) meet once a month, to discuss the current affairs and present papers on topical issues.

 The school produces at least one musical and two drama productions each year.
-Productions have included Les Misérables, The Pirates of Penzance, South Pacific, Guys and Dolls, Fiddler on the Roof, My Fair Lady, The Mikado, Grease, Jesus Christ Superstar (2015), Addams Family (2016), A Fleeting Night's Dream (2017), We Will Rock You (2018), The Producers (2019), Grease (2020), Mamma Mia (2021) and School of Rock (2022).
+Productions have included Les Misérables, The Pirates of Penzance, South Pacific, Guys and Dolls, Fiddler on the Roof, My Fair Lady, The Mikado, Grease, Jesus Christ Superstar (2015), Addams Family (2016), A Fleeting Night's Dream (2017), We Will Rock You (2018), The Producers (2019), Grease (2020), Mamma Mia (2021), School of Rock (2022) and Shrek (2023).

 Academic clubs

 The headmaster, deputy headmaster, and other senior staff host intellectual clubs composed of high achieving students from year 11 and 12.
-The clubs include the Twelve Club, hosted by the Headmaster, The Cartesian Club hosted by the Deputy Headmaster, the Scipionic Circle, hosted by the Director of Student Services, and the Tom Barrett Society, hosted by the school Registrar.
 The members of these clubs are selected on the basis of achievement in academics, leadership and character.